-I will always be an adamant advocate of self-compassion as it transforms the relationship you have with yourself, as well as the relationships you have with others.
-But today, I feel especially called to share why self-compassion matters and is a catalyst for healing.
+I will always be an adamant advocate of self-compassion.
+It transforms the relationship you have with yourself, as well as the relationships you have with others.
+Today I feel especially called to share why self-compassion matters and is a catalyst for healing.

 Earlier I was privileged to say good-bye to a client of mine who has illustrated the remarkable healing power of self-compassion.
 Her past four years have been marked with a series of traumatic incidents and relationships that have rocked her to the core.
-Her details are not mine to share, but my client's experiences at one time kept her trapped in misguided thinking that she was defective and unworthy of respectful and loving relationships.
+Her details are not mine to share, but my client's experiences contributed to misguided beliefs about being unworthy of loving, respectful relationships.

-Today, however, as she was creating an artistic box filled with symbolic reminders of her journey of growth, she was able to say confidently that she has learned to not personalize others' cruel wrongdoings or stay in unhealthy relationships, and can confidently stand in her worth and potential.
-I admit that tears welled up as I listened to her insightful summary of her growth.
+However, as she was creating an artistic box filled with symbolic reminders of her journey of growth in our final session, she was able to confidently state that she has learned to not personalize others' cruel wrongdoings or stay in unhealthy relationships.
+She can confidently stand in her worth and potential.
+My tears welled up as I listened to her insightful summary of her growth.

 How did she come to this place?
 It was not an easy road by any means.
 However, self-compassion is what kept her moving along.
-She had a willingness and courage to face her pain and be mindful of triggers (one component of self-compassion), accompanied by learning to implement kinder thoughts and actions to herself (another aspect of self-compassion).
-The third pillar of self-compassion involved her understanding what connects us as humans---our vulnerabilities.
-She has an awareness of why she stayed in toxic relationships that hurt her, but she has removed any judgment from the past, and is able to verbalize her strength as a result of making healthier choices now.
+She had a willingness and courage to face her pain and be mindful of triggers (mindfulness of emotions is one component of self-compassion), accompanied by learning to implement kinder thoughts and actions to herself (another aspect of self-compassion).
+The third pillar of self-compassion involved her understanding what connects us as humans: our vulnerabilities.
+She has an awareness of why she stayed in toxic relationships, and her understanding has helped diminish judgment from her past.
+She can verbalize her strength as a result of making healthier choices now.

 I have complete faith this courageous lady will flourish at her small liberal arts college and will make healthy connections.
 She has been a remarkable example of how cultivating self-compassion results in transformation, and is why self-compassion absolutely matters.I am privileged to do what I do.